fairecasoimeme/ZiGate-WiFi/README.md

 ### Install

 comming soon.
-Also you can go to [esp-link github](https://github.com/jeelabs/esp-link) to get informations.
+Also you can go to [esp-link github](https://github.com/jeelabs/esp-link) to get more informations.

 Contact
 -------